Justin Vivian Bond: 20 Years of Sculpting Transgender Identity in Pop Culture and New York

 In celebration of having lived in New York City for 20 years, Bond is hosting a performance—affectionately titled “Happy Tranniversary!”—at Le Poisson Rouge on June 10.
 The show, which as of two weeks ago Bond was still in the midst of putting together, will feature those in Bond’s life who helped v become the “trans-fabulous performance-activist” v is today including singer/producer Julian Fleisher, singer Reginald M. Lamar and Kate Bornstein, a transgender playwright who Bond says helped shape v’s perspective as a “transgender performer and a person really.”

 From 1999 to 2004, Bond was better known as Kiki DuRane, one half of the cabaret duo, Kiki and Herb, with Kenny Mellman.
 The role of Kiki wasn’t an easy one for Bond, who says playing the boozy octogenarian with an attitude problem was often challenging.
-“She was an alcoholic, she was a terrible mother, she was sacrilegious, she was a real politically incorrect character,” Bond said.
+“She was an alcoholic, she was a terrible mother, she was sacrilegious, she was a real politically incorrect character,” Bond says.
 “I always thought, ‘Well, if I can get people to love Kiki and forgive this character, then I am going to be able to expand their ideas of who and what are acceptable in our culture.’
 That was the joy of being that character, she was shocking to people and then they would find themselves loving her.”

 Bond and Mellman had a falling out after Bond left the show to pursue solo endeavors, which included two solo albums — 2011’s Dendrophile and the following year’s Silver Wells.
-“I just felt like I had said everything I had to say with that character,” Bond said.
+“I just felt like I had said everything I had to say with that character,” Bond says.
 “That character embodied a lot of rage and I was actually living a life that was damaging to me, physically and spiritually.
 I was depressed, I was unhappy, I had to make a change.”
-The two recently reconciled and were getting drinks right after this interview.
+The two recently reconciled and were getting drinks right after our interview.
 Bond was hoping to talk Mellman into taking part in her Tranniversary Party.

 “People who love each other just need space.
-It was just easier to not see each other and get on with our lives,” Bond said.
+It was just easier to not see each other and get on with our lives,” Bond says.
 “Now we’re friends again.
 Time heals wounds.
 We have such an amazing history together, we accomplished extraordinary things and experienced stuff that no one could ever understand but the two of us.”

 One of these extraordinary things the two experienced together was a “farewell” concert at Carnegie Hall in 2004, which Bond ticks off as a standout of v’s career.
 Another happened two years later, when the two brought Kiki and Herb to Broadway in the show, Kiki & Herb: Alive on Broadway.
 The following year, the show was nominated for a Tony Award, making Bond the first transgender performer to earn that honor.
 Kiki & Herb ended up losing the statue for Best Special Theatrical Event to the ventriloquist Jay Johnson and his show The Two and Only.
 Looking back, Bond says this might have been a good thing.
-“It would have been a nightmare because people would have expected me to do that a lot more and I would have felt that pressure,” v said.
+“It would have been a nightmare because people would have expected me to do that a lot more and I would have felt that pressure,” v says.

 Broadway has always been just ahead of the curve when it comes to expanding people’s comfort zones when it comes to sex and gender.
 Last year, Kinky Boots, a musical about a British shoemaker who teams up with a drag queen to develop a line of footwear for drag queens and kings in hopes to save his family business, was the second most nominated show of 2013 with 12 nominations.
 In the end, the show took home six awards including Best Original Score, Best Musical and Best Actor in a Musical for Billy Porter’s performance as Lola, the drag queen.